Skip to main content?

 Podcast

-The Narrative of Design & Activism Diana Budds is a producer and design writer based in New York City.
-She writes on all facets of design and how designers affect and reflect culture.
+The Narrative of Design & Activism Diana Budds is a design writer & producer based in New York City.
+She writes, edits and produces stories about design at all scales, with a particular focus on how design affects and reflects culture.

 • Advocacy